OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 What an OSHA 1910.147 Violation Actually Means

-29 CFR 1910.147 is OSHA's standard for The Control of Hazardous Energy, commonly known as the lockout tagout (LOTO) standard.
-It requires employers to establish energy control procedures, train employees, and conduct periodic inspections to protect workers who service or maintain machines and equipment.
+29 CFR 1910.147 is OSHA's standard for The Control of Hazardous Energy.
+Commonly called the lockout tagout (LOTO) standard.
+It requires employers to establish energy control procedures, train employees, and run periodic inspections that protect workers servicing or maintaining machines.

-When an OSHA compliance officer inspects your facility and finds that your energy control program falls short, they issue a citation.
-That citation is classified by severity, and each classification carries a different maximum penalty.
-The classification directly determines both the financial exposure and the urgency of your response.
+When a compliance officer inspects your facility and finds your energy control program falls short, they issue a citation.
+Citations are classified by severity, and each classification carries a different maximum penalty.
+That classification drives both the financial exposure and the urgency of your response.

-LOTO consistently ranks in OSHA's Top 10 most cited standards year after year.
-The majority of citations result from gaps that are identifiable and correctable before an inspector ever shows up.
+1910.147 has held a spot in OSHA's Top 10 year after year.
+In FY2025 it landed at #4 with 2,177 citations.
+The majority of those are gaps that were identifiable and correctable before the inspector ever showed up.

 Key point: Penalties apply per violation, per machine.
-A facility with 50 machines and no written LOTO procedures could face 50 separate serious citations in a single inspection.
-The math adds up fast.
+A plant with 50 machines and no written LOTO procedures can face 50 separate serious citations in a single inspection.
+The math compounds fast.

 Who Is Most at Risk